openalpr/doc/source/on_premises.rst

 Linux
 .........

-  1. Download the Ubuntu 16.04 64-bit install DVD image and burn it to a DVD.
+  1. Download the `Ubuntu 18.04 64-bit install DVD image <http://releases.ubuntu.com/18.04/>`_ and burn it to a DVD.
-  2. Follow this `installation guide <http://www.ubuntu.com/download/desktop/install-ubuntu-desktop>`_ to install Ubuntu 16.04 64-bit.
+  2. Follow this `installation guide <http://www.ubuntu.com/download/desktop/install-ubuntu-desktop>`_ to install Ubuntu 18.04 64-bit.
   3. Run the following command from the terminal:

   .. code-block:: bash